Cisco-Talos/MBRFilter/README.txt

   The goal of this filter is to prevent writing to Sector 0 on Physical Drive 0.
   This is useful to prevent malware that overwrites the MBR like Petya.

-  While the MBR could be on another disk, we try to remain minimally intrusive: writing to sector 0 on other drives might be desirable.
-This can easily be changed by modifying the if statement at line 237.
+  This driver will prevent writes to sector 0 on all drives.
+This can cause an issue when initializing a new disk in the Disk Management application.
+Hit 'Cancel' when asks you to write to the MBR/GPT and it should work as expected.
+  Alternatively, if OK was clicked, then quitting and restarting the application will allow partitoning/formatting.

-  To install: double click the inf file and reboot.
+  To install: Right click the inf file, select 'install' and reboot when prompted.
   To access sector 0 on drive 0: boot into Safe Mode.
   To compile: make sure to set:
 	MBRFilter properties -> Configuration properties -> Driver Signing -> General